 - Data and analytics for diverse societal applications, e.g., smart cities, smart and connected communities, smart health, smart energy management

 - Data and analytics in shaping public policy

-- Topic is relevant to track’s theme and will draw an audience
+- The topic is relevant to the symposium theme and will draw an audience

 - Objectives are clear and well-described